Alsace–Lorraine: German control and the Malgré-nous

-After the defeat of France in the spring of 1940, Alsace and Moselle were not formally annexed by Nazi Germany.
+After the defeat of France in the spring of 1940, Alsace and Moselle were not formally annexed by Nazi Germany, which nonetheless exercised de facto control.
 Although the terms of the armistice specified that the integrity of the whole French territory could not be modified in any way, Adolf Hitler, the German Führer, drafted an annexation law in 1940 that he kept secret, expecting to announce it in the event of a German victory.
-(Note: Jäckel (1966) § "La France dans l'Europe de Hitler") Through a series of laws which individually seemed minor, Berlin took de facto control of Alsace–Lorraine, and Alsatians–Lorrainians could be drafted into the German Army.
-During the occupation, Moselle was integrated into a Reichsgau named Westmark and Alsace was amalgamated with Baden.
+(Note: Jäckel (1966) § "La France dans l'Europe de Hitler") Alsace and Moselle were each placed under a Chief of Civil Administration (CdZ), who was the Nazi Party Gauleiter and Reichsstatthalter (Reich Governor) of the adjacent German territory.
+Alsace was administered as part of Gau Baden under Robert Heinrich Wagner and his deputy, Hermann Röhn.
+Moselle was administered as part of the Gau Saarpfalz, (later Gau Westmark) under Josef Bürckel and his deputy, Ernst Ludwig Leyser.
 Beginning in 1942, people from Alsace and Moselle were made German citizens by decree of the Nazi government.

-Beginning in October 1942, young Alsatian and Lorrainian men were inducted into the German armed forces.
+Beginning in October 1942, young Alsatian and Lorrainian men were conscripted into the German armed forces.
 Sometimes they were known as the malgré-nous, which could be translated into English as "against our will".
 (Note: The term actually appeared after World War I.) A small minority volunteered, notably the author of The Forgotten Soldier, known by the pseudonym Guy Sajer.
-Ultimately 100,000 Alsatians and 30,000 Mosellans were enrolled, many of them to fight against the Soviet Red Army, on Germany's Eastern Front.
+Ultimately 100,000 Alsatians and 30,000 Mosellans were enrolled, many of them to fight against the Soviet Red Army, on Germany's eastern front.
 Most of those who survived the war were interned in Tambov in Russia in 1945.
 Many others fought in Normandy against the Allies as the malgré-nous of the 2nd SS Panzer Division Das Reich, some of whom were involved in the Oradour sur Glane and Tulle war crimes.

-Speaking French was prohibited under German occupation, and learning standard German was obligatory.